claudia-viaro/optimal_stopping-switching/README.md

 ### Optimal switching

-Some results on the pricing of a Bermuda max-call option with start and stop decision:
+Some [results](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/opt_switching_V3.ipynb) on the pricing of a Bermuda max-call option with start and stop decision, with final regime fixed:

 | d  | s_0 | Lower bound | Time  |
 |----|-----|-------------|-------|